AndyZhaoly/cs207-FinalProject/docs/milestone1.tex.md

 ### 4.2 Software modules and basic functionality

+Our package has 4 main modules:

+- The `interface` module handles the way in which the user may use our package interactively; for example, through a GUI.

+- The `parse` module handles the way in which our package, whether used in a script or interactively, processes user input.

+- The `compute` module handles the calculations that are at the heart of our package.

-- Interface class: The GUI interface for our package
+- The `tests` module contains tests for continuous integration and development.

-- ForwardMode class: Takes in a scalar input and a function.
-Then computes the derivative of the function evaluated at the scalar input by using automatic differentiation.
-Stores the expression values and the derivatives

 ### 4.3 Software test suite